jiayuzhou/CSE404/python_install.md

 for one program, and use a different setting (Numpy 1.0.2 and Scipy 0.12.0) for another.
 Switching between versions can sometimes be very annoying.

-Therefore we would like to use a package manager to manage our environment.
+Therefore we would like to use an environment manager to manage Python libraries.
 I would recommend using [miniconda](https://docs.conda.io/en/latest/miniconda.html) if you do not have one in hand.
 Below is a step-by-step instruction for installing miniconda, using it to create and configurate an environment (on Mac).